johnpottergr/Stablecraft.io/service-docs/sandbox-api/post-transaction.md

 sidebar_position: 5
 slug: /send-a-payment
 ---
-Create and send a stablecoin transaction from one of your wallets to a specified recipient address.

 ## 📄 Endpoint
 ```http
 POST /transactions
 ```

 ## 🔐 Authentication
 ```http
 Authorization: Bearer YOUR_API_KEY
 ```

 ## 📥 Sample Request
 ```bash
 curl -X POST https://api.stablecraft.io/v1/transactions \
   -H "Authorization: Bearer YOUR_API_KEY" \